perone/Pyevolve/docs/source/examples.rst

 .. literalinclude:: ../../examples/pyevolve_ex12_tsp.py

-This example will plot a file called :file:`tsp_result.png` in the same directory of the execution, this image will be the best result of the TSP, it looks like:
+This example will plot a file called :file:`tsp_result.png` in the same current working directory.
+The generated image will be the best result of the TSP, it looks like:

    .. image:: imgs/ex_12_tsp_result.png